bit-bots/image_annotation_tool_meeting_notes/README.md

 * is currently not needed, but relatively easy to implement for some conversions
 	* others are really hard or impossible

-## Final Discussion (@Timon and Jan what is this)
+## Final Discussion
-Classification should be possible?
-DNT seems to use it
+Tools for simple classifification (e.g. is this image a ball) should be handled in a different mode
-    - can be solved with the annotations, but could also be a separate class
+    - labeling for classification is solved with the annotations, but is probably faster in a different mode

-multiple annotations per pixel

 ## Goodbye and Thank you